-Stainless steel is a versatile, well-loved material that makes up the main component of our Award-Winning Stainless Clad Cookware.
-It's extremely durable—a large reason why it's so beloved in professional kitchens—but over time, you may notice the surface of your pot or pan isn't quite so smooth and shiny as it once was.
-In fact, you may notice it has small, pock-like marks on the surface versus a smooth, unblemished surface.
+Stainless steel is a versatile, well-loved cookware material for many reasons, including its unparalleled durability.
+That said, you may notice over time that the surface of your pot or pan isn't quite as smooth and shiny as it once was.
+In fact, you may notice it has small, pock-like marks on the surface versus an unblemished surface.

 What Is Pitting, Anyway?

 The most common culprit of pitting is sodium chloride, which is an element found in cooking salt.
-If you add salt to your water before it’s boiling, some of the salt will settle to the bottom of the pan, which can cause pitting.
+For example, if you're boiling water in a stock pot for pasta and add salt to your water before itโs boiled, some of the salt will settle to the bottom of the pot, which can cause pitting.

-Additionally, sodium hypochlorite, the active ingredient in bleach, also leads to pitting.
+Additionally, sodium hypochlorite, the active ingredient in bleach, also leads to pittingโwhich is why we strongly recommend steering clear of using bleach to clean any cookware.

 How to Prevent Pitting